Chapter 27:

 David threw a powerful kick at the gates, blowing them off their hinges with ease.

-After what happened in Stonefall with the Sons of Tartarus, some people at the keep might need another reminder not to cross me or go against my wishes.
+After what happened in Stonefall, some at the Dread Keep need another reminder not to defy me.

-The Raven and Rebecca timidly followed David into the tombs into the deepest part of the castle, its crypts, where lines of unopened coffins lay.
+His companions timidly followed David into the tombs to the deepest part of the castle, its crypts, where lines of unopened coffins lay.
 They had been sealed with magic runes and, based on the scratch and scorch marks around the room, many had failed to open them.

-“Perhaps,” David mumbled.
-He raised his hand up again and conjured the magic circle he had used earlier.
-“If Nate’s theory is right, then there are some mages here that we could revive as liches to raise the undead army for us.
-There would be no need for any one of us to do the process ourselves.”
+“Perhaps.”
+David raised his hand up again and conjured the magic circle he had used earlier.
+“If Nate’s theory is right, then there are some mages here that we could revive as liches to raise an undead army for us.
+Then, there would be no need for any one of us to do the process ourselves.”

 David’s mana poured across the room and attacked the magic seals, breaking them easily before slithering inside.